kobe04/DataScienceCapstone/MilestoneReport/Milestone_Report.md

 ---

 ## Introduction

 This report provides an introduction to the Capstone Project for the Data Science Specialization on [Coursera][1].
 The overall goal of the project is to develop a word predictor.
 It will be deployed as a Shiny app and be accompanied by a Presentation that pitches the app.
 The project is done in partnership with [SwiftKey][2].

 The goal of this report is to provide some exploratory analysis of the data.

 To keep this report tidy and short, most of the code is not included.
-However, the code can easily be found and checked [here][3]!

 ## Loading the initial data